theGeorge404/pomodoro-timer/README.md

 ---

 ## About that :clipboard:
-It's a bit simple code with a lot of funcionality, this is my first write program I have ever created, I do it with out chat gpt or searching in web, so I'm very proud of what I make and I will getting it better with the time I will improve it.
+It's a bit simple code with a lot of funcionality, this is my first write program I have ever created, I do it without ai, so I'm very proud of what I make and I will getting it better with the time I will improve it.

 ---